PicsooEU/Prestashop/README.md

 - before installing a new version, you need to un-install the previous version first; don't perform an update !

-- after having downloaded the zip, you need to edit the file Picsoo_ws.php from the zip; it's located in the libs folder and change :
+- after having downloaded the zip, you need to edit the file Picsoo_ws.php from the zip; it's located in the 'libs' folder (+/- line 25) and change :

     private $UserName  = 'mycompany@picsoo.eu';<br>
     private $Password  = 'abcd12345';